 The processing of personal data can be done legally, according to art.
 6 of GDPR as follows:

 On the other hand, there are several cases where the consent of the person concerned are not necessary, for example in the case of defending a right in court or when the courts act by applying their judicial function.
 Concerning lawyers, there is a special paragraph (par.
 91 from the introductory part of the GDPR) which clearly states that it cannot be considered that they process personal data on a large scale.
 The following points listed by the experts at our Romanian law firm need to be analyzed in order to determine the extent to which GDPR provisions apply in the field of law:

 - Designation of a Data Protection Officer (DPO) – in accordance with Articles 35 and 37 of the GDPR on the need to designate a DPO following the CCBE recommendations and the analysis of this need.
 For example, under par 91 of the GDPR introductory part, as long as the attorney does not perform a large-scale processing of personal data in the exercise of activities related to his profession, it is not necessary to designate a DPO.

 In conclusion, in the case of law offices, the GDPR legislation applies in a special regime due to the law in force regulating the exercise of this profession.
-In addition, advocates can help you set up and comply with new legislation that comes into effect from May 25, 2018.
+In addition, our Romanian lawyers can help you set up and comply with new legislation that comes into effect from May 25, 2018.
 Contact us for more information.